 I stumbled upon art as an adult, and it quickly became an all-consuming passion.
 I immersed myself in studio art classes at some of the best art schools around, including the School of the Museum of Fine Arts in Boston and Massachusetts College of Art.
 I entered juried national competitions and was accepted into several, which led me to more advanced study and exploration of new mediums.

 In addition to national juried shows, my work has now been exhibited in group exhibitions in Boston landmarks including Boston City Hall, International Place, the Boston Convention & Exhibition Center, and the Prudential Center.
 Solo exhibitions include Expressive Landscapes at the Harris A. Berman Diversity Gallery at Tufts Health Plan in Watertown, MA and Colorscapes at the StoveFactory Gallery in Charlestown, MA.
-I was a featured artist in Maine Home + Design's 2016 Art Edition as well as artmaine's 2017 annual guide.
+I was named one of five "standout artist to keep an eye on" in Maine Home + Design's September 2017 issue, and was a a featured artist in artmaine's 2017 annual guide.